I have taught at the University of Nottingham for much of my career. In addition to my work in the Department of History, I am:

 - Chair of the Editorial Board of the academic journal Midland History

-I supervise research students in all areas of eighteenth and nineteenth century British history.
+I have supervised research students in all areas of eighteenth and nineteenth century British history.

 Recent successful Ph.D. students have worked in the following areas: